vertica/VerticaPy/EXAMPLE.md

-We can draw the correlation matrix to see different information we could get.
+We can draw the correlation matrix to visualize our information:

 ```python